 Capacity (AH) = Total Daily Load x Days of Autonomy x Design Factor

 The Design Factor depends on the battery's average temperature during the coldest time of the year, as discussed above.
-The following table provides recommended Design Factors at various temperatures.
+Table 6-3 provides recommended Design Factors at various temperatures.